starchildluke/centiskorch/src/content/nicknames/pecharunt.md

 Let's look at some info on Pecharunt and suggested nicknames.

+Note: You can't nickname your Pecharunt "Dokutaro", which was its codename.
+Not sure why this is but keep that in mind!

 ## Origins

 Pecharunt is a small purple Pokémon that looks like a piece of mochi.
 In its shell, it has two ear-like protusions on the top and a small point at the bottom.
 There is a small black circle in the middle of its face with two white crescent-shaped markings, which look like eyes.
 When opened, we see the Pokémon inside which looks more like a dark purple radish.
 It has a long "ponytail" with a pink coloured end, a white band-like mark across its forehead, two blobs for eyebrows, white eyes and a bowtie-shaped mouth.
 And two little pink hands.
 You can also see the inside of the shell segments which are light pink.